Welding Polarity Explained: DCEP, DCEN, and AC

 DCEP (DC Electrode Positive)

 Also called reverse polarity or DC+.
 The electrode is positive and the workpiece is negative.
-About two-thirds of the arc heat concentrates at the electrode tip.
+Electrons flow from the workpiece to the electrode, which concentrates about two-thirds of the arc heat at the electrode tip.

 Used by: E6010, E7018, ER70S-6 (MIG), E71T-1 (gas-shielded flux-core), all aluminum wire.
 This is the most common polarity in welding.